 A transactional email could be anything from confirming your flight booking, requesting a password reset, purchasing information, or a confirmation email address.
 Regardless, it is important for both the company and the recipient.

-Transactional email examples
+9 Best transactional email examples

 1. Double opt-in email